British America: Enslaved Africans and indentured European servants

-From the 16th to 19th centuries, in the Atlantic slave trade, European powers—the Dutch Republic, England, France, Portugal, and Spain—transported 10 to 12 million Africans across the Atlantic Ocean to work as slaves in the Americas.
-In 1619, a group of twenty Africans were landed in Virginia, the first African-Americans.
+From the 16th to 19th centuries, in the Atlantic slave trade, European powers, the Dutch Republic, England, France, Portugal, and Spain, transported 10 to 12 million enslaved Africans across the Atlantic Ocean to perform forced labor in the Americas.
+In 1619, a group of twenty Africans were landed in Virginia, the first African-Americans in the colony.
 They were either slaves, those forced to work against their will and without pay; or indentured servants, those indebted to an employer for a limited time—the latter includes those who consented to the work or not.
-Both were true in this instance, as the group was forced to work and without pay and later freed.
-Some European Americans were also indentured servants in English America.
+Both were true in this instance, as the group was forced to work without pay but were later freed.
+Some Europeans were also indentured servants in English America.

 In 1641, Massachusetts became the first English colony in North America to legalize slavery.
 Virginia legalized it in 1661.
 More restrictive slave laws in the colonies were codified, and the amount of African slaves increased, especially in the 1660s.
-Britannica writes: "the development of the belief that [Africans] were an “inferior” race with a “heathen” culture made it easier for whites to rationalize the enslavement of Black people.
+Britannica writes: "the development of the belief that [Africans] were an "inferior" race with a "heathen" culture made it easier for whites to rationalize the enslavement of Black people.
 Enslaved Africans were put to work clearing and cultivating the farmlands of the New World."
 In total, 430,000 Africans were brought to the future territories of the United States.